civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 114

-Subject to and for the purposes of this Part **and Division 1 of Part 2.1**, a collective agreement is binding on the employer, the bargaining agent and every employee in the bargaining unit on and after the day on which it has effect.
+Subject to and for the purposes of this Part and Division 1 of Part 2.1, a collective agreement is binding on the employer, the bargaining agent and every employee in the bargaining unit on and after the day on which it has effect.
 To the extent that the collective agreement deals with matters referred to in section 12 of the `Financial Administration Act`, the collective agreement is also binding, on and after that day, on every deputy head responsible for any portion of the federal public administration that employs employees in the bargaining unit.

 ### Section 17